Updated March 2022

 The Sony PS-LX300USB is overall an outstanding low-cost option turntable.

-It’s worth noting here that Sony has released a new higher end TT than this one.
-For not much more in price you’ll get a better TT all round.
+It’s worth noting here that Sony has released a new higher-end TT than this one (learn more on Amazon).
+For not much more in the price, you’ll get a better TT all round.
 It’s got way more upgrade options and insanely good recording software.

 It’s also designed with an acoustic base.
 And it looks stylish to say the least.